 You can also use a pen and paper to take notes.

-BCG’s Online Case Has a Format Similar to the GMAT
+BCG’s Online Case Tests Similar Concepts to the GMAT

 Our team of former McKinsey, Bain, and BCG consultants includes consultants who were also former GMAT tutors.